-With online activity becoming the norm in so many associations’ operations, virtual advocacy to get the word out about your cause just makes sense.
+With online activity becoming the norm in so many associations’ operations, using virtual advocacy to get the word out about your cause just makes sense.

 But what precisely is virtual advocacy?
 How do you foster it in your association?